femou1/pb-handbooks/pbst_handbook.md

 [details="Sentry Rules"]

-**There are a few rules regarding the PBST's new Portable Sentry tool:**
+**There are a few rules regarding the PBST's Portable Sentry tool:**

 **-** Destroying a PBST sentry (or a hacked TMS sentry) as PBST is prohibited without the permission of the sentry owner, or the highest-ranking on-duty PBST member on the server if the owner is not present.